markormesher/android-fab/README.md

-# Android Floating Action Button
+# Android Floating Action Button with Speed-Dial Menu
-## With Speed-Dial Menu

-## Brief

-Work in progress - watch this space.
+This library provides a view that creates a clickable floating action button (FAB).
+The FAB can trigger either a standard click listener, or a open a speed-dial menu with further options.
+All aspects of the FAB and speed-dial menu are customisable.

 ## Links